 Anime and Manga

 - The "Room of Spirit and Time" from Dragon Ball Z ("Hyperbolic Time Chamber" in the dub) is an infinite White Void Room where a year passes for every day outside.
+This, combined with increased gravity and wildly fluctuating temperature, can have an erosive effect on your sanity - Goku is mentioned to have tried it when he was younger, only to barely last a month.

 - In the DCU, the Phantom Zone associated with the Superman franchise.